Everything you didn't know you didn't know.

 Have you ever really tried to know swimming?
 Like really know swimming?
 Well you can’t do that without getting familiar with its weird side!

 Ever wonder how many people make it into the Olympics, what the oldest stroke is, or if swimmers sweat in the water?
-Then look no further and get ready to read Zone’s Surprising Swimming Fact List!
+Time to find out!

 1. Free divers can hold their breath for more than 10 minutes.